-Recently the tradition started to show up more and more.
-There are basically three candles in the Unity Candle set, with the two side candles usually being taper candles that represent the couple as individuals and the center candle that represents the couple together.
+The Unity Candle Ceremony can be a beautiful way of bringing a long-time Tradition to your wedding.
+There are basically three candles in the Unity Candle set, with the two side candles usually being taper candles that represent the Bride and Groom as individuals and the center candle that represents the couple together.

-Somewhere close to the beginning of the Wedding Ceremony, the Mothers of the Bridal Couple or someone special to them will come up to where the candles are, and light the two tapers.
-These two candles will stay lit during the ceremony and after the Wedding Vows and the Exchange of the rings, the couple will then complete the Unity Candle Ceremony.
-Together, they will each take one of the lit candles and light the main center candle; this candle is usually a pillar candle and it can be decorated in many ways to represent the couple.
-Lighting the center candle together represents them uniting as one.
+Close to the beginning of the Ceremony, the Mother’s of the couple, or someone very special to them, will come up and light the two side tapers.
+These two candles will stay lit during the ceremony and after the Exchange of Vows and Rings the couple will each take one of the lit side candles and together light the main center candle (Unity Candle).
+Lighting the center candle represents the couple uniting as one.

 The lighting of the Unity Candle is basically a non-Denominational ceremony.
-It is accepted to use in all Weddings from Christian Weddings and Jewish Weddings to African American Weddings and Celtic Weddings.
-The lighting of the Unity Candle is used in all Weddings from the Traditional Wedding and non-Denominational Wedding to a Inter-Faith Wedding.
-The lighting of the Unity Candle can even be a part of an Elopement Ceremony.
+It is accepted to use in all Weddings from Christian Weddings and Inter-Faith Weddings, to African American Weddings, Celtic Weddings and non-Religious Weddings.
+The lighting of the Unity Candle can even be a beautiful part of an Elopement Ceremony.

 Wedding Sand Ceremony

-The couple can create a separate set of vows expressing their commitment to each other that they will read during the Wedding Sand Ceremony or the Minister will read a script explaining the tradition and meaning.
-The Couple chooses two different colors of sand that represents each of them.
-They each take turns pouring the sand from smaller vases into a larger Unity Vase while they recite their special vows.
-After the ceremony, the Unity Vase is taken to the couple’s home as a treasured keepsake of the special day.
+The Minister will explain the tradition and meaning to your guests as the ceremony is taking place.
+The Bridal Couple chooses two different colors of sand that represents each of them.
+The Bride and Groom each takes turn pouring the sand from the smaller vases into a larger Unity Vase.
+After the wedding, the Unity Vase is taken to the couple's home as a treasured keepsake of the special day.

 The Sand Ceremony is also a wonderful way to unite a blended family.
-If children are also involved in the new marriage then this is a beautiful way of expressing the love that you both share for them.
+If children are also involved in the new marriage, then this is a beautiful way of expressing the love that you both share for them.
 Children can choose their own favorite color of sand that will represent them.
-Everyone takes turns pouring the sand into the Unity Vase, the children can even say something to each of you or just to the new parent.
-This is a very touching moment in the ceremony that represents the new family as a whole unit, but it also shows your family and friends how much love and acceptance there is as well as to the world.
+Everyone takes turns pouring their colored sand choice into the Unity Vase, the children can even say something to each of you or just to the new parent.
+This is a very touching moment in the ceremony that represents the newly united family, but it also shows your honored guests as well as to the world how much love and acceptance there is.

 Rose Presentation Ceremony